clarklindev/webrtc-robbertbunch/README.md

 - in `MainVideoPage.js/`:
   - import `VideoComponents.css`
   - import ChatWindow from './ChatWindow';
-  - update clasName = "main-video-Page"
+  - update className = "main-video-page"

 - `CallInfo` will be a modal
   - uses `moment` package